 For a left-handed woman with a low estrogen status, the first conflict is also a male territorial conflict.
 Even though the conflict is experienced in a male fashion, the conflict registers in the female conflict area because with left-handers the conflict is transferred to the other brain hemisphere; hence, to the corresponding brain relay in the left temporal lobe.

-Dr. Hamer discovered that the moment a Temporal Lobe Constellation is established, the Biological Special Programs stop on the conflict-related organs.
+Dr. Hamer discovered that the moment a Temporal Lobes Constellation is established, the Biological Special Programs stop on the conflict-related organs.
 Hence, when a person is manic-depressive, the changes that occur on the organ level are kept within limits.
 This is particularly important if the constellation involves vital organs such as the heart.
 NOTE: Healing symptoms such as bronchitis, laryngitis, hemorrhoids, a bladder infection or the development of certain cancers (laryngeal cancer, bronchial cancer, cervical cancer) only occur when the preceding conflict was experienced as highly intense.

 When a right-handed man suffers a territorial loss conflict, the conflict registers in the coronary arteries relay (right temporal lobe).
 Throughout the conflict-active phase, he has angina pectoris and he is depressed (primary depression).
 Lasting conflict activity for more than nine months could put him into a dangerous situation because, in the event that he resolves the conflict, he would have a fatal heart attack during the Epileptoid Crisis.
 If, however, he happens to have in addition a sexual conflict involving the brain relay of the coronary veins (left temporal lobe), the ulceration process in the coronary arteries comes instantly to a halt.
 Now he is manic-depressive, but being in constellation saves his life.
-Thus, the biological significance of the Temporal Lobe Constellations is not only about mental survival but also about physical survival.
+Thus, the biological significance of the Temporal Lobes Constellations is not only about mental survival but also about physical survival.